Redang

 Wisana Redang Resort

-I had managed to call Khairil earlier to let him know I was free to visit Wisana this evening.
-Unfortunately Khairil himself was back at the mainland so he said he would send John to pick me up at Laguna jetty and to show me around the place.
+I had called Khairil earlier to let him know I was free to visit Wisana this evening.
+Unfortunately Khairil himself was back at the mainland so he sent John to pick me up at Laguna jetty and to show me around the place.
 When I went to the jetty I saw a few people waiting.
 They said they were guests at Wisana and were waiting for John to fetch them so I joined them when John arrived.
 Arriving at Wisana in Teluk Kalong, I was immediately impressed with the beautiful private beachfront.
 Wisana was the only resort on that beach which was separated from neighbouring beaches by rocky outcrops.
 It was a small, basic, 'back-to-nature' resort with only 4 chalets and 5 rooms in a terrace block (all air-con with bathroom attached).
 A dive centre provided facilities for snorkelling and diving.
 Electricity was shut off from late morning until evening when most guests would be out snorkelling or by the beach.

+After an early breakfast, we both walked over to Teluk Bakau to check out the new resort called Redang Bahtera.
+It appeared completed when I first saw it in April but still had not opened for business.
 Walking out to Kalong beach along the path leading from Bahtera, we found that end of the beach was littered with debris, plastic bags and discarded plastic bottles.
-The beach was much cleaner as we headed towards Redang Inn, which was closed for business.
+The beach was much cleaner as we headed towards Redang Inn, which was closed.
 At Redang Kalong resort, we met Boon, who had travelled up to KT with me on the same coach.

 Mozana Redang Resort